 French Country Casserole Recipe

-- 1 pound smoked kielbasa or Polish sausage, cut into 1/4 inch pieces
+- 1 pound fully cooked kielbasa or Polish sausage, halved and cut into 1/4-inch slices

 - 1 can (16 ounces) kidney beans, rinsed and drained